2nd Corinthians Chapters 6 and 7– John Karmelich

 i)

-Paul's essential point
+Paul's essential

-not very appealing to the outside world.
+life is not very appealing to the outside world.
+You read Paul's resume and it is one of

-You read Paul's resume and it is one of suffering.
-A non-believer would not be impressed with
+suffering.
+A non-believer would not be

-Paul's resume.
-He was beaten and
+impressed with Paul's resume.
+He was

-sorrowful.
-He made others rich in the sense
+beaten and sorrowful.
+He made others

-he taught others about God so they are rich in the knowledge of God.
+rich in the sense he taught others about God so they are rich in the knowledge

 ii)

-If you knew nothing
+If you knew

-about the Gospel message and then read Paul's resume, you would think,
+nothing about the Gospel message and then read Paul's resume, you would think,

 "Why should I bother joining this guy"?
-Paul's life is not something that draws people to want to join
+Paul's life is not something that draws

-him unless one believes the Gospel is truth.
+people to want to join him unless one believes the Gospel is truth.
+The only reason to accept all of this

-that this is the truth and the only way to eternal salvation is through Jesus
+if one has the knowledge that this is the truth and the only way to eternal

 iii)

-Here's something else to
+Here's something

-consider: More text is written to the
+else to consider: More text is written

-For starters, they have more problems listed than any other church in
+Testament.
+Why them?
+For starters, they have more problems listed

-suffered as much as other churches (the church in Jerusalem gets that award. ☺), but
+They haven't suffered as much as other churches (the church in Jerusalem

-more is written about their problems than any other.
+gets that award. ☺), but more is written about their problems than any

 a)

-The point is no matter
+The point is no

-charge of our lives) and our Savior (the one who paid the price for our sins),
+(in charge of our lives) and our Savior (the one who paid the price for our sins),

 we are saved.
 The related point is if